Extraordinary Time

 It’s Christmas once again.
 “Let’s hope it’s a good one, without any fear,” John Lenon wrote.
 Is Christmas disappointing to you?
 To me, it is more like an anomaly, a burst of sunshine in a bleak horizon, a sound of hope, sweet and almost divine in a world moaning and groaning.

 Compared to other seasonal celebrations, it is still what brings the most revenue for most businesses to cover for their losses in the low seasons.
 So far, it is the only time when soldiers in the field have willingly stopped the shelling and killing, even for just a day.
-It’s the time where more people smile in the street.
+It’s the time when more people smile in the street.
 Could it be the infectious joy of the carolers, the inspiring story of the manger, or the cheerful decorations?
 People give more generously too.
 Perhaps Christmas is a good reminder of giving love, more than the seeking love?
 This graciousness extends to forgiveness of those who hurt us, because it is the time when giving is the rule and not the exception, the expectation not the suspicion, so that even the ones who feel loneliest at this time of the year would accept than reject kindness.
 Trust is on all time high.
-It is a time when anticipations for what’s wrapped under the trees reflect more innocence and trust than greed.
+It is a time when anticipations for what’s wrapped under the tree reflect more innocence and trust than greed.
 And if the gift does not quite deliver, there is always a church somewhere where you can get a warm greeting.

 More importantly, it is the Baby Gift that keeps on giving.
-If you have got the chance to travel abroad at Christmastime, you would have noticed that Christmas has been transformed into a unique universal experience and language carried over oceans and mountains thru its enduring tradition made up of the gospel, storytelling, food, art, gifts, games, reunions, sights and sounds.
+If you have got the chance to travel abroad at Christmastime, you would have noticed that Christmas has been transformed into a unique universal experience and language carried over oceans and mountains thru its enduring traditions made up of the gospel, storytelling, food, arts, gifts, games, reunions, sights and sounds.
 Thus, at least, once a year, the world expresses her hope of a true and better future.
 That is the Christmas spirit in a nutshell.
 It aptly prepares the heart with spiritual gifts of faith, love and hope to enter the New Year.
 And that’s what I wish for every reader of this blog.
 Merry Christmas everyone.

 Soul Rest